chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Create S3 bucket and access role
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-If you wish to use Chef Automate's built-in S3 backup support or if you want to bring your own license, do the following steps:
+If you wish to use Chef Automate's built-in S3 backup support, or if you want to bring your own license, complete the following steps:

 #.
-Navigate to the `S3 Console <https://s3.console.aws.amazon.com/s3/home>`__ and create an S3 bucket in the region you intend to launch the Chef Automate AMI.
+Navigate to the `S3 Console <https://s3.console.aws.amazon.com/s3/home>`__ and create an S3 bucket in the region where you intend to launch the Chef Automate AMI.
 #.
 Select your bucket in the console and upload your Chef Automate ``delivery.license`` file.
-Ensure that you've restricted the access to file and that it is not publicly readable.
-If you do not have a license skip this step.
+Ensure that you've restricted access to the file, and that it is not publicly readable.
+If you do not have a license, skip this step.

    .. note:: Placing your license file in S3 is not a requirement for using the BYOL functionality, the instance just needs a fully-qualified URL to the license file.
 For the sake of these instructions we're using S3 to safely store the file and make it accessible to the Chef Automate instance.